Alexandrine Gibb: Sports administration

 Gibb was involved in sports administration with many different organizations.
 She had an important role in establishing many of these organizations, such as the Ladies' Ontario Basketball Association (LOBA).
 The LOBA was established in 1919 in Toronto and Gibb was elected president in 1925.
 Alexandrine was also a member of the Toronto Ladies' Athletic Club and in 1920 she was elected president.
 It was through this club that the phrase "girls' sport run by girls" was coined by Gibb and put into practice.
-A few years later, Gibb was elected Vice President of the Canadian Amateur Basketball Association in 1922, where she was the only female on the executive council.
+A few years later, Gibb was elected vice president of the Canadian Amateur Basketball Association in 1922, where she was the only female on the executive council.

 Canadian Ladies' Athletic Club

 In 1925, the Amateur Athletic Union of Canada (AAUC) asked Gibb to hold tryouts for the Canadian women's track and field team, who were to compete in England that summer.
 The AAUC picked her because she was a well-known advocate for women's sports and a clever organizer.
 After seeing the British AAU, Gibb and her team were determined to create a national women's sport organization with branches in all provinces.
-The Canadian Ladies' Athletic Club was established as a result and Gibb was the first President of this club.
+The Canadian Ladies' Athletic Club was established as a result and Gibb was the first president of this club.
 Gibb explained in her daily column, "No Man's Land of Sport", that this was "visioned by the Canadian girls' team of 1925 on returning from England."

-Women's Amateur Athletic Union of Canada
+Women's amateur athletics in Canada

-In September 1925, the Women's Amateur Athletic Union of Canada (WAAUC) was created when the AAUC approved a women's branch.
+In September 1925, the Women's Amateur Athletic Union of Canada was created when the AAUC approved a women's branch.
 Gibb was chosen to draft a constitution for the newly established union with other committee members such as Janet Allen and Marie Parks.

-Women's Amateur Athletic Foundation of Canada

-On December 7, 1926, the Women's Amateur Athletic Foundation of Canada (WAAFC) was created, which Gibb was a driving force behind.
-In November 1928, Gibb was elected President of the WAAFC for two years.
+On December 7, 1926, the Women's Amateur Athletic Federation of Canada (WAAFC) was created, which Gibb was a driving force behind.
+In November 1928, Gibb was elected president of the WAAFC for two years.
 She was brought back as president in 1931, but when asked to remain president for another year in 1932, she declined the offer.
 A few years later, Ann Clark announced that Gibb, along with Bobbie Rosenfeld, were no longer welcome in the WAAFC.
 The reasons behind this were not mentioned.